GraemeMalcolm/AI-102/instructions/01-get-started-cognitive-services.md

 If you have not already done so, you must clone the code repository for this course:

 1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a `Git: Clone` command to clone the `https://github/com/GraemeMalcolm/AI-102` repository to a local folder.
+2. Open the palette (SHIFT+CTRL+P) and run a `Git: Clone` command to clone the `https://github.com/GraemeMalcolm/AI-102` repository to a local folder.
 3. When the repository has been cloned, open the folder in Visual Studio Code.
+4. Wait while additional files are installed to support the C# code projects in the repo.

 ## Provision a Cognitive Services resource